DMTF/python-redfish-library/README.rst

 Using proxies
 ~~~~~~~~~~~~~

-There are two methods for using proxies.
+There are two methods for using proxies: configuring environment variables or directly providing proxy information.

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^